grantzeng/leetcode/README.md

 Usually entirely apparent to me _how_ you could prove correctness, but that's not the point.
 Maybe they'll address this in 3121.

+*Added 2024-05-20*:
+- Often you are wanting to keep some kind of "statistic" about a window, and you have to figure out how to update this when the window moves (for memory saving reasons, rather than regenerating it every time.
+I mean statistic in the broadest sense as a summary of the most important feature of the window, e.g. it could be a letter frequency table)
+- I mean it's the same deal with a fixed width sliding window, the main difference is just that with every tick, you increment $i$ and $j$ by $1$ as the update rule for the window.

 ### Week 2 - Arrays - Two Pointers

 | Study solutions | Retrospection notes |